 3. There isn’t a lack of ideas in big firms, however genuine innovation will often challenge the assumptions of how a firm works, and few firms are good at adapting quickly enough not to stifle innovation.

 To be successful in innovation consulting today, what would you say are the key skills needed?
 And how have these changed?

-To be successful in our business you need a blend of human insight, commercial savvy and creative skills – we look for people with a hybrid background combining diverse experiences that give them a different edge; from start-ups and corporates, to big four consulting and creative agencies.
+To be successful in our business you need a blend of human insight, commercial savvy and creative skills - and we look for people with a hybrid background combining diverse experiences that give them a different edge ie: start-up and corporate, big four consulting and creative agency.

 Brexit.
 How do you think it will impact the consulting industry in the UK?